-Yellowstone National Park is open after a brief closure due to COVID-19.
+Yellowstone National Park is open after a brief closure due to COVID-19 this past spring.
 But before you head to the park, know that things may feel a bit different.
 The park is putting the necessary precautions in place to ensure visitors and staff stay safe, healthy and distanced!

-Below are the latest updates about what to expect when visiting Yellowstone this summer, and how you can do your part to keep the park safe for all.
+Below are the latest updates about what to expect when visiting Yellowstone this winter, and how you can do your part to keep the park safe for all.

 You can purchase your pass online, and either have it ready on your digital device when you arrive or print it out!